bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 If you've already been using Bootstrap v4, there are a couple adjustments you may need to make to your project:

-- Remove the bootstrap.js file from your page scripts or build pipeline
+- Remove the `bootstrap.js` file from your page scripts or build pipeline
-- If Bootstrap is the only thing relying on jQuery, you can safely remove it — BootstrapVue **does not** depend on jQuery
+- If Bootstrap is the only thing relying on `jQuery`, you can safely remove it — BootstrapVue **does not** depend on `jQuery`
 - Convert your native Bootstrap HTML markup into the simplified BootstrapVue custom component markup

 ## Browser support